Visit Istanbul off the beaten track

 During this day we will make you discover the history, the cultural and religious heritage of these great communities through the visit of several fundamental districts of our city.
 We will also explain to you the transformation of these neighborhoods that contribute to the many facets of our city, where history and modernity coexist without always being close to each other.

-First part of the day: discovery of the districts of Fatih, Fener and Balat
+The first part of the day: discovery of the districts of Fatih, Fener, and Balat

-We will also visit during this morning the Orthodox Ecumenical Patriarchate of Constantinople which is one of the supreme religious authority for hundreds of millions of Orthodox throughout the world.
+We will also visit during this morning the Orthodox Ecumenical Patriarchate of Constantinople and the church of St.George, which is one of the supreme custodians of the religious authority for hundreds of millions of Orthodox throughout the world.

-Second part of the day: Discovery of the districts of Karaköy, Galata and Nişantaşı
+The second part of the day: discovery of the districts of Karaköy, Galata, and Nişantaşı

 Between history and modernity, this day is a journey through time that will allow you to discover and understand a part of the many contrasts of our city, discovering completely different and fundamental districts in the history and current events of Istanbul.

 The walk starts at 10:00 am and finishes around 5:00 pm.
 We will send you the place of appointment after confirmation.